IDMNYU/audiolab/docs/synths.md

 IDM has a collection of analog synthesizers for the users of the Audio Lab to work with, set up as a self-contained studio in the corner of the room.
 These include:

-- a large Serge modular system built for IDM by [Patch Point](https://www.patch-point.com/) in Berlin, based on PCBs designed by [Random Source](http://randomsource.net/) and using the "4th Generation" Serge systems from 1979-1980 as inspiration.
+- a large Serge modular system built for IDM by [Patch Point](https://www.patch-point.com/) in Berlin, using PCBs designed by [Random Source](http://randomsource.net/) based on the "4th Generation" Serge systems from 1979-1980.
 - a smaller Serge modular system built by [Luther Bradfute](https://www.lbradfute.com/) in Tennessee based on the [73-75](http://www.73-75.com/) modular system designed by [The Human Comparator](http://www.thehumancomparator.net/) in Stockholm.
 This synthesizer uses the designs from the original 1973 Serge modular systems developed at CalArts.
-- the [Shelfisizer](https://github.com/IDMNYU/shelfisizer), a set of Arduino-based Serge modules designed and built by Luke.
+- the [Shelfisizer](https://github.com/IDMNYU/shelfisizer), a set of Arduino-based Serge-compatible modules designed and built by Luke.

 In addition, a number of additional bits and pieces exist in the Audio Lab to help people work with the synthesizers:
 - A [Behringer UFX-1204](https://www.behringer.com/Categories/Behringer/Mixers/Analog/UFX1204/p/P0AB2) Mixer with USB output for recording.